omaray/usability/README.md

 From there, you can then start using the client.
 Please see lower in this page for code examples to get you started or look at the README of each API located in a subfolder of this repo.

 #### The google/cloud meta-package
-We also provide a meta-package, `google/cloud`, which provides access to all of the individual APIs at once:
+We also provide a meta-package, `google/cloud`, which provides access to all of the APIs at once:

 ```sh
 $ composer require google/cloud